 I honestly didn’t know where I’d be living in a week’s time.

 My first teaching stint was coming to an end.
-The remote school sat surrounded by the trailer park they called teacher housing, on the very western edge of the Great Plains, right where they finally sweep upwards into the Montana Rockies – a glorious, meteorologically dramatic, almost heavenly collision of alpine and prairie.
-As trying as those three years had been, I found (as we often do with such trials once they’ve finished) that I was going to miss the place.
+The remote school lay surrounded by the trailer park they called teacher housing, on the very western edge of the Great Plains, right where they finally sweep upwards into the Montana Rockies – a glorious, meteorologically dramatic collision of alpine and prairie.
+As trying as the three years had been, I found (as we often do with such trials once they’ve finished) that I was going to miss the place.

-Unfortunately, my job prospects were just as empty as those vast green prairies.
+Unfortunately, my job prospects were now as empty as those wind-swept prairies.
 Each interview that spring had led only to the familiar “You interviewed well, but we’re going in a different direction”.

-Since I’d been busy preparing and chaperoning the school’s senior trip (to Las Vegas, natch, and at the expense of attending some dear friends’ wedding, and after which I had to chaperone one of my students back to Montana by bus because he lacked enough ID to board the return plane!…but anyway…), the administration had given me two extra weeks in teacher housing.
-That was less than I’d been promised earlier.
-I had two weeks after returning (did I mention by bus?
-LOL) to secure new living arrangements, which largely hinged upon figuring out where my next teaching job would be.
+Since I’d been busy organizing a senior trip (to Vegas, natch, after which I had to chaperone a student back to Montana by bus), the administration had given me two extra weeks in teacher housing.
+I had that long after returning (did I mention by bus?) to secure new living arrangements, which largely hinged upon figuring out my next teaching gig.
 Then I had to be out.

-I could always return to my hometown, and it wasn’t hard to imagine finding a church friend willing to take me in temporarily.
+I could always return to my hometown.
 But it certainly wasn’t the way I’d hoped to end the year.
-And let’s just say that employment gaps on a resume are particularly deadly for teachers – especially with hundreds of applications for any given position.
-(It’s a sparse state.)
+And let’s just say that employment gaps on a resume are particularly deadly for teachers – especially when the choice schools get hundreds of applications and will invoke any and all reason to thin the pile.

-With four days until I had to leave teacher housing, I was blind to the next step of my life.
+With four days left in teacher housing, I was blind to the next step of my life.

 Sometimes…well, a lot of the time…God’s plans for our lives look less like a blueprint and more like a Hollywood screenplay.

 I’m reminded of Israel’s deliverance from Egypt.
 If you needed proof that our God has a flair for the dramatic, look no further.
 You’d think that after four centuries of slavery, God’s chosen people would have earned a simple liberation.
 Boom.
 One swipe.
-Instead, they incur more false starts than the 2013 Seattle Seahawks.
-No sooner are they finally out and on the move than they find themselves backed against the Red Sea with no way out, the might of the Egyptian army thundering down upon them (Exodus 13).
+Instead, they incur more false starts than the 2011 Seahawks.
+No sooner are they finally on the move than they find themselves cornered against the Red Sea, the might of the Egyptian army thundering down upon them (Exodus 13).

 And every day he can wring another repetition, another flexing of our faith muscles out of our daily trials, is a good day for him.
 Because it’s a good day for us.
 (For you exercise nuts, the maxim “pain is weakness leaving the body” might fit here.)